christophedc0/Dump/Posterchat/README.md

 # Requesters

 - Select the relevant tag(s) for your request(s).
-- "Read the guidelines" is a mandatory tag.

 - Requests
   - For each **Movie item**, a link must be provided to the entry on [TMDb](https://www.themoviedb.org) (This is to ensure that we have the right Movie)
   - For each **TV Show item**, a link must be provided to the entry on [TVDb](https://www.thetvdb.com) (This is to ensure that we have the right TV Show)

-  _Please use common sense in not requesting huge lists, below is a recommended guideline to bear in mind._

-  - **Maximum** _**5**_ requests for **Movies**.
-Multiple movies in a series can be an exception, for example:  Police Academy
-  - **Maximum** _**3**_ requests for **TV Shows**.
-For example: TV Show #1 with multiple seasons, TV Show #2 Season 4, TV Show #3 with multiple seasons

-- Check if the poster exists on [TPDB](https://theposterdb.com)
+  - Have to be a single category
+    - 1 post can only contain Movies OR TV Shows OR Anime Movies OR Anime Shows OR Collections
+  - Maximum requests
+    - For **Movies** there's a **maximum** of **5** requests per post
+    - For **Collections** there's a **maximum** of **5** requests per post
+    - For **Shows** there's a **maximum** of **3** requests per post.
+A single request could be a single TV Show poster or multiple seasons in the same show including the main poster.

+  _In all cases, please use common sense and do not ask for huge volumes of posters in a single post.
+These posts will be closed at moderators discretion._

-- Check if the poster exists on one of the [gdrives](https://github.com/christophedc0/Dump/blob/main/DAPS/gdrives.md) (Use the [Poster Search](https://github.com/christophedc0/Dump/blob/dev/DAPS/poster_search.sh) script or a similar alternative) **TIP:** *Sync all drives in [DAPS](https://github.com/Drazzilb08/daps) & only use those you want to use in poster_renamerr*.
+- Check [TPDB](https://theposterdb.com) and the [shared google drives](https://github.com/christophedc0/Dump/blob/main/DAPS/gdrives.md) to see if a poster in this style has already been created.
+Use the [Poster Search](https://github.com/christophedc0/Dump/blob/dev/DAPS/poster_search.sh) script or a similar alternative)
+**TIP:** *Sync all drives in [DAPS](https://github.com/Drazzilb08/daps) & only use those you want to use in poster_renamerr*.
+If it has, and you still want a different poster, please confirm this.

-- We require a preferred poster, so that it's easier for both the requester (they'll mostly get what they want), and for the creator to create the item.
-The creator cannot guarantee that the preferred poster will be used if it's impossible to remove words, bad quality, not fitting a collection, etc..
+- You can optionally provide a preferred piece of artwork for us to use, if possible.
+Although this cannot be guaranteed.

-- Feel free to provide additional that can benefit both the requester and creator.
+- Feel free to provide additional information that can benefit both the creator.
 - Once your post has been fulfilled, please use the `!archive` command to close the post.

   *Please remember that the poster creators have a life out there and have 0 obligations to make these. :-)*